Ourasi: Retirement

 After mating with 130 mares from France, Scandinavia, and the United States, Ourasi produced only 8 foals from his first year at stud.
 Specialists were called from around the world, but nothing could be done, and within 10 years, Ourasi produced just 38 foals.
 None of these foals became champions.

 Death

 On January 12, 2013, Ourasi was euthanized following a brief period of illness.
 According to Pierre Lamy, the owner of the farm where Ourasi was kept, he hadn't eaten for over 4 days and refused to sleep before being put down.
 He is buried at Haras de Gruchy in Calvados.

 Statue

 In June 2014, a year after the death of Ourasi, a life-sized statue was unveiled at the Hippodrome de Vincennes in his honour.
 Created by sculptor Arnaud Kasper over the span of eight months, the monument weighs over 600 kg and stands at 2.20m tall.
-It was entirely financed by the LeTrot Company and revealed to the public on June 22 at 4 PM in the presence of Dominique de Bellaigue, president of LeTrot, and Michel "Minou" Gougeon, the rider who led Ourasi to his fourth Prix d'Amérique victory in 1990.
+It was entirely financed by the Le Trot Company and revealed to the public on June 22 at 4 PM in the presence of Dominique de Bellaigue, president of Le Trot, and Michel "Minou" Gougeon, the rider who led Ourasi to his fourth Prix d'Amérique victory in 1990.